 However, despite these numbers, research for childhood cancer is severely underfunded.
 Only 4% of the federal research budget is dedicated to pediatric cancer; none of which funds new, innovative ideas.
 The 100 Mile Challenge exists to spread awareness and to raise funds to fuel CancerFree KIDS' mission to get such new, innovative ideas off the ground.

 A $25 registration fee covers the costs of the program, including a t-shirt, finisher certificate, and medal upon completion of the challenge.
 All participants will be invited to join the 100 Mile Challenge Facebook Page to connect with others and plan meet-ups to hit the mileage goal.

 Founded in 2002 by Loveland residents Ellen and Sam Flannery, CancerFree KIDS is a 501(c)(3) nonprofit that funds innovative childhood cancer research at Cincinnati Children's Hospital Medical Center and Nationwide Children's Hospital (Columbus, Ohio).
 In July 2021, the organization announced its latest and largest round of funding — $1 million in grants — that will fund 19 research studies at Cincinnati Children’s and Nationwide Children’s.

 “My husband, Sam, and I were motivated to action when our 5-month-old daughter was diagnosed with cancer in both of her eyes.
 Today, that baby is a healthy college student because of cancer research.
 CancerFree KIDS developed out of our family’s experience into a deepening commitment among thousands to fight and end childhood cancer through research.
-Our goal is to give every kid a chance to grow up healthy and cancer-free,” wrote Ellen Flannery, Founder of CancerFree KIDS, on the organization's website.
+Our goal is to give every kid a chance to grow up healthy and cancer-free,” said Ellen Flannery, Founder of CancerFree KIDS.